fernandonobel/OneModel-matlab/doc/manual.md

 opt = odeset('AbsTol', 1e-10, 'RelTol', 1e-10);

-% Define the tolerance to determine the steady state. tol = 0.01;
+% Define the tolerance to determine the steady state.
+% Try changing this value to see its effect. tol = 0.01;

 % Set the event for ending the simulation when steady state is reached.